Skip to main content

 A chicken from the sentinel flock gets its blood sampled.
 The blood will be tested for West Nile virus antibodies.

-District vector ecologists monitor two District-owned flocks in East Palo Alto and San Mateo.
-From April until October, laboratory staff will take blood samples from the chickens every other week.
-These samples are tested for antibodies against West Nile virus, western equine encephalitis virus, and Saint Louis encephalitis virus.
-If present, these antibodies in the chicken blood will inform us that these viruses are circulating in the area and allow us to take further steps to protect the public
+District vector ecologists have monitored District-owned flocks in locations throughout the County over the years.
+From April until October each year, laboratory staff took blood samples from the chickens every other week.
+These samples were tested for antibodies against West Nile virus, western equine encephalitis virus, and Saint Louis encephalitis virus.
+If present, these antibodies in the chicken blood would inform us that these viruses are circulating in the area and allow us to take further steps to protect the public

 To date, no West Nile virus antibodies have been detected in sentinel chickens in San Mateo County.